RisingAcademies/turnpy/readme.md

 * Managing claims on a number
 * More to come soon!

+Details are in the comments in the code itself.

 ## Involvement

 Please assist in improving this project!
 Please open issues, send PRs and suggestions welcome.